"Why Quiet Hour" Video Transcript

 It's also easy to measure.
 You'll get to see how effective it is through the included optional surveys.

 It's also versatile in the audiences it can help.
-You can use it with ones that are external like visitors and customers as well as ones that are internal like employees and volunteers.
+You can use it with ones that are external, like visitors and customers, as well as ones that are internal, like employees and volunteers.
 Offering it internally on a regular basis can help increase engagement and prevent burnout.

 For both audiences, Quiet Hour can make their experience with your organization even better.